debtcollective/dotorg-docker-wordpress/README.md

-# docker-wordpress
+# Dotorg Docker

-Our own flavor of Wordpress.
+Our own flavor of Wordpress for dotorg.

 ## Setup
 Rename `env.example` to `.env`